 Thankfully, there are many actions you can take to safeguard your family and breath easily.

 1. Air Out Your Home After Remodeling

 A new coat of paint can freshen up a room, but it can also contain harmful chemicals.
 Glue, pressed wood products, and varnish can all contain carcinogens.
 Complete projects when you can ventilate your home.
 Keep the windows open as much as possible and use fans to circulate air.
-If possible, go on vacation or spend a few nights away from home to allow you home to air out.
+If possible, go on vacation or spend a few nights away from home to allow your home to air out.

 2. Chose Low-Emission Products

 Not all paints, glues, and finishes are created equal from an air quality standpoint.
 Choose green products such as those Certified by Green Seal, or at least read product labels before making a purchase.
 Hazardous products often contain warning labels stating to use the product in a well-ventilated area, which means you may want a safer alternative.
-Select environmentally friendly paint with a volatile organic compound (VOC) level less than 100 gm/L for an under coat or 50 gm/L for a top coat.
+Select environmentally friendly paint with a volatile organic compound (VOC) level of less than 100 gm/L for an undercoat or 50 gm/L for a top coat.

 3. Use Safer Dry Cleaning Services

 Unfortunately, many drycleaners use a solvent called perchloroethylene (perc), which can damage the brain and central nervous system and is a likely human carcinogen.
 Clothes that have been cleaned with perc release this chemical in the air, especially when they are recently laundered.
 To avoid exposure to perc, seek out cleaning businesses that use CO2 or wet-cleaning methods, alternatives that are safe for most clothes, or air out recently dry-cleaned clothes outside of the plastic garment bag before bringing them into your home.